AuboRobot/mra_ros_control/README.md

         catkin_make

 * Running

     Firstly, startup the your MRA hardware.

+    The three control way as below:

     * Control single joint by ros_control.